aniketmoon5/M2-Embedded_Temperature_Measurement_System/1_Requirements/Readme.md

 # **Research:**

-Mostly used in vehicles to make sure that the equipments used are working efficiently in cold weather.It takes an analog input and generates a temperature accordingly via master slave communication.
+Mostly used in vehicles to make sure that the equipments used are working efficiently in cold weather.It takes an analog input and generates temperature accordingly via master slave communication.

 # **Features:**